EdDataScienceEES/tutorial-Abigail-Louise/index.md

 #### <a href="#section7"> 7) Communicating model results</a>

-You can read this text, then delete it and replace it with your text about your tutorial: what are the aims, what code do you need to achieve them?
+## Tutorial:
 ---------------------------

-To create subheadings, you can use `#`, e.g. `# Subheading 1` creates a subheading with a large font size.
-The more hashtags you add, the smaller the text becomes.
-If you want to make text bold, you can surround it with `__text__`, which creates __text__.
-For italics, use only one understore around the text, e.g. `_text_`, _text_.

-## Subheading 2
-### Subheading 3

 This is some introductory text for your tutorial.
 Explain the skills that will be learned and why they are important.
 Set the tutorial in context.

-You can get all of the resources for this tutorial from <a href="https://github.com/ourcodingclub/CC-EAB-tut-ideas" target="_blank">this GitHub repository</a>.
+You can get all of the resources for this tutorial from <a href="https://github.com/EdDataScienceEES/tutorial-Abigail-Louise.git" target="_blank">this GitHub repository</a>.
 Clone and download the repo as a zip file, then unzip it.

 <a name="section1"></a>